Neural network (biology)

-A neural network is a network or circuit of biological neurons, or, in a modern sense, an artificial neural network, composed of artificial neurons or nodes.
-Thus, a neural network is either a biological neural network, made up of biological neurons, or an artificial neural network, used for solving artificial intelligence (AI) problems.
-The connections of the biological neuron are modeled in artificial neural networks as weights between nodes.
-A positive weight reflects an excitatory connection, while negative values mean inhibitory connections.
-All inputs are modified by a weight and summed.
-This activity is referred to as a linear combination.
-Finally, an activation function controls the amplitude of the output.
-For example, an acceptable range of output is usually between 0 and 1, or it could be −1 and 1.

-These artificial networks may be used for predictive modeling, adaptive control and applications where they can be trained via a dataset.
-Self-learning resulting from experience can occur within networks, which can derive conclusions from a complex and seemingly unrelated set of information.
+A neural network, also called a neuronal network, is an interconnected population of neurons (typically containing multiple neural circuits).
+Biological neural networks are studied to understand the organization and functioning of nervous systems.

+Closely related are artificial neural networks, machine learning models inspired by biological neural networks.
+They consist of artificial neurons, which are mathematical functions that are designed to be analogous to the mechanisms used by neural circuits.

 Overview

 A biological neural network is composed of a group of chemically connected or functionally associated neurons.
 A single neuron may be connected to many other neurons and the total number of neurons and connections in a network may be extensive.
 Connections, called synapses, are usually formed from axons to dendrites, though dendrodendritic synapses and other connections are possible.
 Apart from electrical signalling, there are other forms of signalling that arise from neurotransmitter diffusion.

-Artificial intelligence, cognitive modelling, and neural networks are information processing paradigms inspired by how biological neural systems process data.
+Artificial intelligence, cognitive modelling, and artificial neural networks are information processing paradigms inspired by how biological neural systems process data.
 Artificial intelligence and cognitive modelling try to simulate some properties of biological neural networks.
 In the artificial intelligence field, artificial neural networks have been applied successfully to speech recognition, image analysis and adaptive control, in order to construct software agents (in computer and video games) or autonomous robots.

-Historically, digital computers evolved from the von Neumann model, and operate via the execution of explicit instructions via access to memory by a number of processors.
-On the other hand, the origins of neural networks are based on efforts to model information processing in biological systems.
-Unlike the von Neumann model, neural network computing does not separate memory and processing.

 Neural network theory has served to identify better how the neurons in the brain function and provide the basis for efforts to create artificial intelligence.